SeanMombo/NFT-Gallery/README.md

 ## Steps

-### `yarn start`
+1. yarn start

     Run the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn nodemon server/server`
+2. yarn nodemon server/server

     Start the express server

-### `yarn test`
+3. yarn test

     Run the Jest unit tests on the /api/nft/:address API route